-If you take it step by step, you will find the task to be far less daunting.
+If you take it to step by step, you will find the task to be far less daunting.
 Here is some information to help get you started:

 - Start a Dog Obedience Program: Learn how to set a basic foundation before you begin to train your dog.